BAGOMBEKA-JOB-DEV/JOB_PORTAL-APIs-/README.md

 # Laravel Job Portal API

-This is a job listing api built with Laravel 11
+SIMPLE JOB PORTAL LARAVEL API

 ## Features

+-   Register, Login && Logout
 -   Job Listing CRUD
--   Authentication & Authorization Policies
+-   Authentication & Authorization before applying to a job!!!
+-   List all jobs
--   Apply to jobs listed
+-   Apply  to  a job when you need to first log in.

 ## Usage